trustification/source-distributed/README.md

 This is a hash of the url of the git repository, and is something that we needed when implementing `cargo-verify`.

+The directories in `.cargo/git/db` are the bare git repositories, and the directories in `.cargo/git/checkouts` are the checked out revisions which have a directory for each revision (short hash) used by Cargo.

 The implementation here is just to try to iron out how this might work and get a feel for things but at the same time actually going through the steps to discover issues.
 At the moment only git branches are supported, but we could